nebari-dev/nebari-docs/docs/docs/community/maintainers/triage-guidelines.md

 #### Self-Assigning

 If you think you can fix the issue, assign it to yourself.
-If you cannot self-assign for permissions-related reasons, leave a comment that you'd like to claim it and [begin working on a PR](../code-contributions.md).
+If you cannot self-assign for permissions-related reasons, leave a comment that you'd like to claim it and [begin working on a PR][code-contributions].

 When an issue already has an assignee, **do not** assign it to yourself or create a PR without talking to the existing assignee first.
 Creating a PR when someone else is already working on an issue is not a good practice and is discouraged.